 - You may only go abroad if travel to your destination is permitted on your day of departure according to Leiden University’s travel policy.

 - You will only receive your scholarship/grant payment 1 to 2 weeks before the start of your activity abroad and only if you are still permitted to travel to your destination according to Leiden University’s travel policy.

 You must be registered on a Bachelor's or Master's programme at Leiden University.

 - Your study, internship or research must be a recognised part of your study programme at Leiden University, for which you will receive a minimum of 10 study credits.

-- You period abroad must be approved by your programme’s Board of Examiners.
+- You must be selected for an exchange spot or your activity abroad must be approved by your programme's Board of Examiners.

 - The study, research or internship must be a minimum of 7 weeks and a maximum of 12 months in duration.